avtzis/ntua-mycharts/README.md

-# Johny Lo, the Albanian Demon ğŸ
+# Johny Lo, the Albanian Demon ğŸ˜ˆ